-- Our Designated Safeguarding Lead will be informed - A factual record will be made of the allegation, but no attempt at this stage should be made to investigate the circumstances - Our DSL will contact Children's Social Care to discuss the case.
-It is possible that they may be already aware of safeguarding concerns around this young person.
-The DSL will follow through the outcomes of the discussion and make a IFD referral where appropriate
+- ✓ Our Designated Safeguarding Lead will be informed. - ✓ A factual record will be made of the allegation, but no attempt at this stage should be made to investigate the circumstances. - ✓ Our DSL will have a conversation with the CHAT team.
+It is possible that they may be already aware of safeguarding concerns around this young person. - ✓ The DSL will make a record of the concern, the discussion and any outcome and keep a copy in both children's files.

-- The DSL will make a record of the concern, the discussion and any outcome and keep a copy in both children's files - If the allegation indicates a potential criminal offence has taken place, the police should be contacted at the earliest opportunity and parents informed (of both the children being complained about and the alleged victim) - It may be appropriate to exclude the child being complained about for a period according to Northway Community Primary's behaviour policy and procedures - Where neither Children's Social Care nor the police accept the complaint, a thorough school investigation should take place into the matter using the school's usual disciplinary procedures - In situations where the school considers a safeguarding risk is present, a risk assessment should be prepared along with a preventative, supervision plan.
-This will include considering school transport as a potentially vulnerable place for a victim or alleged perpetrator(s).
-The plan should be monitored, and a date set for a follow-up evaluation with everyone concerned - If the incident is a criminal offence and there are delays in the criminal process, the DSL will work closely with the police (and other agencies as required) while protecting children and/or taking any disciplinary measures against the alleged perpetrator.
-We will ask the police if we have any questions about the investigation - The DSL will take the lead role in any disciplining of the alleged perpetrator(s).
-We will provide support at the same time as taking any disciplinary action - Reassure victims that the law on child-on-child abuse is there to protect them, not criminalise them.
+- ✓ If the allegation indicates a potential criminal offence has taken place, the police should be contacted at the earliest opportunity and parents informed (of both the children being complained about and the alleged victim). - ✓ It may be appropriate to exclude the child being complained about for a period according to our behaviour policy and procedures. - ✓ Where neither Children's Sefton Children's Help and Advice Team (CHAT) nor the police accept the complaint, a thorough school investigation should take place into the matter using the school's usual disciplinary procedures. - ✓ In situations where the school considers a safeguarding risk is present, a risk assessment should be prepared along with a preventative, supervision plan.
+This will include considering school transport as a potentially vulnerable place for a victim or alleged perpetrator(s) The plan should be monitored, and a date set for a follow-up evaluation with everyone concerned. - ✓ If the incident is a criminal offence and there are delays in the criminal process, the DSL will work closely with the police (and other agencies as required) while protecting children and/or taking any disciplinary measures against the alleged perpetrator.
+We will ask the police if we have any questions about the investigation. - The DSL will take the lead role in any disciplining of the alleged perpetrator(s).
+We will provide support at the same time as taking any disciplinary action. - ✓ Reassure victims that the law on child-on-child abuse is there to protect them, not criminalise them